MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -CheckForSignaturesBeforeRunningScan

-Indicates whether to check for new virus and spyware definitions before Windows Defender runs a scan.
+Indicates whether to check for new virus and spyware definitions before Windows Defender runs a
+scan.
+Valid values are:

-If you specify a value of $True, Windows Defender checks for new definitions.
+- $true: Windows Defender checks for new definitions before running a scan.
-If you specify $False or don't specify a value, the scan begins with existing definitions.
+- $false: The scan begins with the existing definitions.
+This is the default value.

-This setting applies to scheduled scans, but it has no effect on scans initiated manually from the user interface or on scans started from the command line using "mpcmdrun -Scan".
+This parameter applies to scheduled scans, but it has no effect on scans initiated manually from the
+user interface from the command line using `mpcmdrun -Scan`.

 ```yaml
 Type: Boolean